 The NSW Government has invested in a record total 8,300 frontline health staff over four years, including an additional 5,000 nurses and midwives, including mental health and palliative care nurses.

-The Chief Nursing & Midwifery Officer, NSW Health, Jacqui Cross, thanked the new graduates.
+The Chief Nursing and Midwifery Officer, NSW Health, Jacqui Cross, thanked the new graduates.

 "As you embark on this wonderfully rewarding career, remember what you do as nurses and midwives is at the very heart of the public health system, caring for people in our hospitals, at home and in our communities," Ms Cross said.